Owen Wong (Wang Chen)

 Distinction from Teaching or Internal Supervision

-The petitioner’s judging activities are distinct from routine teaching, coaching, or internal supervision, in that:
+Owen Wong (Wang Chen)’s judging activities are distinct from routine teaching, coaching, or internal supervision, in that:

 • He was not evaluating his own employees or direct reports